How Churches Can Be Recommended by AI and Google

 Your church's name, address, phone number, website, and service times should match everywhere: your website, Google Business Profile, Facebook page, maps listings, directories, and ChurchStation profile.

-Consistency matters because search tools are trying to decide whether several pages are talking about the same real church.
+Consistency matters because public listings are often compared with one another.
 If one page lists an old address, another lists outdated service times, and another has a different phone number, confidence drops.

 A claimed and current ChurchStation profile gives your church one more trustworthy place where those details can be stated clearly.